 The workplace can have a big impact on mental health.
 A study by the Mental Health Foundation found that 1 in 6.8 people have experienced mental health problems in the workplace.
 Several factors in the workplace can contribute to poor mental health including heavy workloads, toxic working environments and poor management from a leadership team.
 Promoting good mental health and wellbeing in the workplace can go a long way for a business.
 Ultimately, it will create a positive workplace, increase the productivity of your employees and improve the overall dynamic of your team.

-Although mental health is a topic that should be at the top of the list for organisations, there is still a stigma attached within the workplace.
+Although mental health in the workplace is a topic that should be at the top of the list for organisations, there is still a stigma attached within the workplace.
 A recent study found that 71% of workers would worry about telling their employer if they had a mental health condition.
 This staggering statistic suggests that something needs to be done about tackling mental health in the workplace.

 So, in honour of this year’s Mental Health Awareness Week, we want to bring to you some suggestions and ideas on how to look after your employee’s mental health and break the stigma in the workplace.